-Opening up your bonnet and seeing your cars insides can be a bit overwhelming when you're unsure what you're looking for!
-So we've put together some simple instructions as part of our #MiniMechanics series on where to find your screen washer bottle and how fill it up!
+Opening up your bonnet and seeing the insides of your car can be a bit overwhelming when you’re unsure what you’re looking for!
+So we’ve put together some simple instructions on where to find your screen washer bottle and how to fill it up!

 Firstly make sure you have an appropriate screenwash and don’t try and substitute it for something like washing up liquid as this contains salt and can damage your car!
 You can pick up a bottle of screen wash from most garages, motor retailers and even supermarkets from around £5.

 (Note that in winter you should be filling up with anti-freeze screen wash to prevent the windscreen from freezing over.)